segment-boneyard/request-id-middleware/Readme.md

 ### requestId(options)

-  Generate your own `requestId` middleware function with custom `options`:
+  Generate a request id middleware with `options` defaulting to:

 ```js
 {